 Eligible candidates include:

-- Licensed to practice neurosurgery in home country (Clinical Fellow) (or) still completing neurosurgery training in home country (Clinical Trainee)
+- Licensed to practice neurosurgery in home country (Postgraduate Fellow) (or) still completing neurosurgery training in home country (Postgraduate Trainee).

 - Planning a career in stereotactic and functional neurosurgery